 The “Police Investigation” Shield

-A recurring theme in banking fraud cases is the use of police intervention as a shield to deny information.
-Federal Bank’s stance—that they are unable to disclose details due to a police complaint—is a common tactic that effectively silences the victim.
+A recurring theme in cases involving fraudulent transactions in bank accounts is the use of police intervention as a shield to deny information.
+For instance, Federal Bank claims it cannot disclose details due to a police complaint—a common tactic that effectively silences the victim.

-When a bank allows a forged account to be opened, it represents a fundamental failure of KYC (Know Your Customer) norms.
-By refusing to provide the information seeker with the details of how their identity was compromised, the bank protects its internal staff and its reputation rather than the victim.
-This lack of accountability is the “root cause” that prevents the tracing of culprits.
+Moreover, when a bank allows a forged account to be opened, it reveals a fundamental failure of KYC (Know Your Customer) norms, and this gap is precisely what lets such fraud slip through undetected.
+By refusing to tell the information-seeker how fraudsters compromised their identity, the bank protects its internal staff and its reputation rather than the victim.
+Ultimately, this lack of accountability forms the “root cause” that prevents investigators from tracing culprits.

 Allegations of High-Level Complicity

-The appellant has raised a serious and troubling concern: the possibility that cyber-fraudsters enjoy the backing of influential bureaucrats and political figures.
-In a democracy, the strength of the system is measured by its ability to hold the powerful accountable.
-However, when the RBI (the regulatory body) and the police fail to take “substantial action” despite clear evidence of forgery, it creates a perception of institutionalized protection for criminals.
+The appellant has raised a serious and troubling concern: cyber-fraudsters may enjoy the backing of influential bureaucrats and political figures.
+In a democracy, after all, the strength of the system depends on its ability to hold the powerful accountable.
+However, when the RBI (the regulatory body) and the police fail to take “substantial action” despite clear evidence of forgery, this inaction creates a perception of institutionalized protection for criminals.

-The failure to resolve such cases isn’t just a technical glitch; it is a systemic failure of the “largest democracy in the world” to protect the hard-earned money of its citizens.
+Therefore, the failure to resolve such cases isn’t just a technical glitch; rather, it represents a systemic failure of the “largest democracy in the world” to protect the hard-earned money of its citizens.

 The Upcoming CIC Hearing: A Glimmer of Hope

 The Central Information Commission (CIC) has scheduled a hearing for April 3, 2025, at the N.I.C.
 District Centre in Mirzapur.
-This hearing represents more than just a legal procedure; it is a demand for the following:
+This hearing represents more than a legal procedure; instead, it demands answers on the following points:

-- Accountability of the CPIO: Why was the information denied or provided in a “cryptic” manner?
+- Accountability of the CPIO: Why did officials deny or provide the information in a “cryptic” manner?

 - Transparency of Process: What specific steps did the RBI take between August 31, 2023, and September 4, 2023?

-- Consumer Protection: How can a private bank (Federal Bank) be held liable for allowing a forged account to be opened in the first place?
+- Consumer Protection: How can the public hold a private bank (Federal Bank) liable for allowing a forged account to open in the first place?

-The case of Yogi M. P. Singh and his brother is a clarion call for reform.
-For the banking system to regain public trust, the following changes are imperative:
+The case of Yogi M. P. Singh and his brother serves as a clarion call for reform, and it highlights exactly why preventing fraudulent transactions in bank accounts must become a national priority.
+For the banking system to regain public trust, regulators must therefore implement the following changes:

-- Strict Timelines: Statutory limits for banks to freeze suspicious accounts upon receiving a complaint, regardless of whether an FIR has been finalized.
+- Strict Timelines: Banks need statutory limits to freeze suspicious accounts upon receiving a complaint, regardless of whether an FIR has been finalized.

 - RTI Compliance: Regulatory bodies like the RBI must provide point-wise, transparent data rather than “consolidated” denials.

-- Judicial Oversight: Special courts for cyber-financial fraud to bypass the delays inherent in traditional police investigations.
+- Judicial Oversight: Special courts for cyber-financial fraud can bypass the delays inherent in traditional police investigations.

-The CIC hearing in April 2025 will be a landmark moment.
-It will determine whether the “Right to Information” remains a potent tool for the citizen or if it can be successfully blunted by the bureaucratic maneuvers of financial institutions.
+Ultimately, the CIC hearing in April 2025 will mark a landmark moment.
+It will determine whether the “Right to Information” remains a potent tool for the citizen, or whether financial institutions can successfully blunt it through bureaucratic maneuvers.

-To assist you in preparing for your hearing and following up on your case, I have compiled the contact and web details for the specific public authorities involved in your RTI matter.
+To help you prepare for your hearing and follow up on your case, here are the contact and web details for the specific public authorities involved in your RTI matter.

 1. Central Information Commission (CIC)

-The CIC is the highest appellate authority for RTI matters involving the Central Government and its agencies.
+The CIC serves as the highest appellate authority for RTI matters involving the Central Government and its agencies.
+(Fraudulent Transactions in Bank Accounts)

 - Case Status/Web Link: dsscic.nic.in